Wild Harvested Canadian

 Chaga Mushrooms can be found on Birch trees in cold climates throughout North America, Russia and the Northern hemisphere.
 Chaga mushroom inonotus obliquus looks like burnt charcoal or a encrusted black formation on birch trees.

-What is Chaga good for?
+What is Chaga Tea good for?

 A research study showed that medicinal mushrooms can improve the immune system and lower high blood sugar levels.

 The chaga mushroom inonotus obliquus stimulates the creation of healthy blood cells which are essential to fighting off bacteria and viruses.
-Mushroom tea offers health benefits by helping to reduce inflammation, relieve pain and reduce oxidative stress.
+Mushroom tea offers good health by helping to reduce inflammation, relieve pain and reduce oxidative stress.
 This also helps with controlling high blood pressure and can act as a natural blood thinner.

 Studies show that chaga beneficial effects of inonotus obliquus boast some of the highest antioxidant activities ( Oxygen Radical Absorbance Capacity ) O.R.A.C. levels on Earth. helping to flush toxins, radiation, heavy metals and other free radicals out of our body.